 Yolo County Elections sends two direct mailers, in addition to the County Voter Information Guide and the vote-by-mail ballot package, to advise all registered voters of the availability of the toll-free voter assistance hotline and the important details and deadlines pertaining to the specific election.
+The toll-free voter assistance hotline is active year-round.
+Options for assisting voters with hearing impairments are available as is assistance in the languages Yolo County explicitly supports.
 These direct mailers are sent to voters in accordance with California Elections Code governing Voter's Choice Act outreach.